 9. Prune trees and shrubs

 Trim any dead branches and cut back overgrown trees and bushes during your fall clean up routine.
 If you have spring-blooming perennials like lilac or forsythia, now is the time to prune without risking blooms.
+For fall bloomers, you may want to wait until they've stopped flowering, which can be late winter or early spring.

 Set your mower to a low setting and give the lawn a close buzz before winter sets in.
-This helps the soil dry out more quickly in the spring, which leads to a lusher lawn.4
+This helps the soil dry out more quickly in the spring, which leads to a lusher lawn.

 11. Divide and cut back perennials